ChargrilledChook/ChargrilledChook/README.md

 ### I'm Working On:

-- Word Jamble, a kids edutainment game about learning new words
+- Word Jamble, a kids edutainment game about learning new words.
+A submission for the inaugural [Odin Game Jam](https://itch.io/jam/top-jam-1)
 - My personal portfolio site

 ### Some of My Recent Projects